-To correct this problem, do either of the following:
+To correct this issue, do either of the following:

-Ensure that no snapshots exist on the virtual machine before selecting the Enable Change Block Tracking for VM check box.
+- Ensure that no snapshots exist on the virtual machine before selecting the Enable Change Block Tracking for virtual machine check box. - -or- - Use the Reset Change Block Tracking option.

--or-

-Use the Reset Change Block Tracking option.
 This option reconfigures CBT on a virtual machine and allows you to run CBT-enabled backup that failed previously.
 For more information about this option, see Resetting CBT on a virtual machine.